PayamAnari/recipe-app-graphql/README.md

 ## GraphQL API Functionality

 - **Query Operations:** Define queries to retrieve recipes, users, and other relevant data from the GraphQL API.
+- **Mutation Operations:** Implement mutations for creating, updating, and deleting recipes, as well as managing user accounts.